hareeshmaiseo/AI-SEO-Framework/README.md

-# AI-SEO-Framework
+# AI SEO Framework

-A strategic framework for optimizing visibility in AI-driven search systems.
-Focuses on how large language models interpret entities, assess trust, and select answers.
-Built for SEOs moving beyond keywords toward answer eligibility, source inclusion, and AI-first search presence.
+A strategic system for visibility in AI-driven search environments.

+This framework focuses on **how AI interprets, selects, and surfaces answers**—not traditional ranking mechanics.

+---

+## Framework Pillars

+• Search intent compression
+• Entity dominance over keywords
+• Answer probability modeling
+• Retrieval-friendly content architecture
+• Trust signal stacking for LLMs

+---

+## What This Is Not
+✗ A checklist
+✗ A keyword framework
+✗ A content writing guide

+---

+## Who This Is For
+SEO leaders, consultants, and teams preparing for post-keyword search.

+---

+> Most SEO frameworks optimize for algorithms.
+> This one optimizes for **selection**.